cs399f24/eventsManager/README.md

 ## Prerequisites

-- **AWS Account** (Amazon Web Services)
+- **AWS Account** (Amazon Web Services) for access to amazon web services
-- **AWS EC2 instance** with a public IP address
+- **AWS EC2 instance** with a public IP address for compute and to host our flsk server host our
-- **AWS S3 bucket** for static file hosting
+- **AWS S3 bucket** for static file hosting for static wesbite hosting
-- **AWS DynamioDB** for storing
+- **AWS DynamioDB** for storing for data storage and oragization
-- **AWS SNS** for email notifications
+- **AWS SNS** for email notifications for email nofitcations of user interactions with the events manager
 - **AWS Cloud 9** for an optional integrated development environment
 - Basic knowledge of Github, basic AWS services, Flask, HTML, and JavaScript
 - an email address